Smooth trunkfish

-Lactophrys triqueter the smooth trunkfish, is a species of marine ray-finned fish belonging to the family Ostraciidae, the boxfishes.
-The smooth trunkfish is found in the Western Atlantic Ocean.
+The smooth trunkfish (Lactophrys triqueter) is a species of marine ray-finned fish in the boxfish family Ostraciidae.
+It is found in the western Atlantic Ocean.

 Taxonomy

 The smooth trunkfish was first formally described as Ostracion triqueter in 1758 by Carl Linnaeus in the 10th edition of Systema Naturae with its type locality given as "India", in error for the Western Atlantic.
-The 5th edition of Fishes of the World classifies the genus Lactophrys within the family Ostraciidae in the suborder Ostracioidea within the order Tetraodontiformes.

 Etymology

-The smooth trunkfish is a member of the genus Lactophrys, a name which is a compound of lactaria, meaning a "milkcow", and ophrys, meaning "eyebrow", a reference to the spines above the eyes resembling the horns of a cow.
-Some fishes in this family are known as cowfishes.
+The smooth trunkfish is a member of the genus Lactophrys, a compound of lactaria, meaning "milkcow", and ophrys, meaning "eyebrow", a reference to the spines above the eyes resembling the horns of a cow (this resemblnce is also why some fishes in this family are known commonly as cowfish).
 The specific name, triqueter, means "three angled", a reference to this fish's triangular body when viewed head on.

 Description

 The smooth trunkfish has an angular body sheathed in plate-like scales, growing to a maximum length of 47 cm, though 20 cm is a more normal size.
 The body is enclosed in a bony carapace and, when viewed from the front, is triangular in shape with a narrow top and wide base.
 The fish has a pointed snout with protuberant lips encircling a small mouth.
 The tail is shaped like a brush.
 The general background colour is dark with a pattern of small white spots, often in hexagonal groups giving a honeycomb-like appearance in the middle area of the body.
-The tip of the snout and the area round the pectoral fins are dark with few spots and the eyes are black.
-The fins are usually yellowish with a dark base and tips.
+The tip of the snout and the area round the pectoral fins are dark with few spots, and the eyes are black.
+The fins are usually yellowish, with a dark base and tip.
 They have only soft rays with no spines.

-The juveniles have dark coloured bodies covered in large yellow spots.
+The juveniles have dark-colored bodies covered in large yellow spots.
 As they get older, they develop a pale area where the honeycomb markings will later appear.